tumi267/decenterlised-banking/README.md

 Redeeming wallet funds via mobile money or voucher code,

-Agent-based withdrawal system, similar to how MTN MoMo or Flash works but open to all banks.
+Agent-based withdrawal system, similar to how MTN MoMo or Flash or vodacom mpesa works but open to all banks.

 🟢 Existing bank and fintech apps don’t universally support mobile-to-cash redemption across banks.